EduArt-Robotik/edu_robot/documentation/setup/raspberry/setup_raspberry.md

 ## Installing Ubuntu on Raspberry Pi

-We currently recommend installing Ubuntu 24.04 LTS on the Raspberry.
-There is a ROS2 installation for this distribution, which is available as a binary.
+We currently recommend installing Raspian on the Raspberry.

-Please visit this [link](https://ubuntu.com/download/raspberry-pi) for installation instructions.
+Please visit this [link](https://www.raspberrypi.com/software/) for installation instructions.
 We recommend that you only install the server version.
 However, it is up to you to decide exactly which version to install.
 You are also free to install the desktop version.

 ### Flashing SD Card